Thundernerd/Unity3D-ConstrainedRect/README.md

 }
 ```

+### Important
+Due to the nature of Unity's editor architecture it is common to use Constrained Rects in high volume.
+In an attempt to prevent creating and collecting too much garbage as a result of using Constrained Rects they are now being pooled.

+After you've finalized your Constrained Rect by calling `.ToRect()` the Constrained Rect will be returned to the pool and free to use for other instances.

+While all of this happens under the hood it is important to understand that from the moment that you call `.ToRect()` the Constrained Rect will throw an exception if it is not being used.
+This also means that if it is being used then the properties and variables might be different from what you might expect.

 ## Contributing
 Pull requests are welcomed.
 Please feel free to fix any issues you find, or add new features.